scrapinghub/andi/README.rst

-It would be handy if the user can define some requirements just as annotated parameters of the callbacks.
-And ``andi`` make is possible.
+It would be handy if the user can define some requirements just by annotating parameters in the callbacks.
+And ``andi`` make it possible.

 For example, a particular callback could require access to the cookies: